raqqa/node-tmdb/README.md

 ### Other

-For v2.1 api, go to [kkarikos repo] (https://raw.github.com/kkarikos/tmdb).
+For TMDb's old v2.1 api, go to [kkarikos repo] (https://raw.github.com/kkarikos/tmdb).

 kkariko: I used part of your request code here, contact me if you have questions, I can't find a way to contact you.